 Special Assistant to the General Manager

-Draper enters his second season as special assistant to the general manager and his 19th year overall with the organization.
+Kris Draper enters his fifth season as special assistant to the general manager and his 22nd year overall with the organization.
 In his position, Draper works closely with Detroit’s management team, assisting in player evaluation at both the professional and amateur levels.
-He also provides input regarding potential trades and free agent signings, as well as insight into potential selections at the annual NHL entry draft.
+He also provides input regarding potential trades and free agent signings, as well as insight into prospective selections at the annual NHL entry draft.

-Draper spent the next 17 seasons in the Motor City, and became a fixture in the Red Wings’ lineup during the 1993-94 season, playing center on what became known as the ‘Grind Line’ with Kirk Maltby, and at different times, Darren McCarty and Joe Kocur.
-They formed one of the most revered lines in Red Wings’ history and played an integral role in helping Detroit end a 42-year drought by capturing the 1997 Stanley Cup with a sweep of the Philadelphia Flyers.
+Draper spent the next 17 seasons in the Motor City.
+He became a fixture in Detroit’s lineup during the 1993-94 season and played center on what became known as the ‘Grind Line’ with Kirk Maltby, and at different times, Darren McCarty and Joe Kocur.
+They formed one of the most revered lines in Red Wings history and played an integral role in helping Detroit end a 42-year drought by capturing the 1997 Stanley Cup with a sweep of the Philadelphia Flyers.
 Draper was also part of championship runs by the Red Wings in 1998, 2002 and 2008.
 He joins Nicklas Lidstrom, Tomas Holmstrom, Maltby and McCarty as the only players to hoist the Cup in each of Detroit’s last four championship seasons.

 The Toronto, Ontario, native enjoyed his best statistical season in 2003-04.
 He registered career-highs with 24 goals, 40 points and five shorthanded goals in just 67 games.
 Despite the jump in his offensive production, Draper’s defensive responsibilities never wavered and he was rewarded with the 2004 Frank J. Selke Trophy as the NHL’s top defensive forward.

 Kris and his wife, Julie, have two daughters, Kennedi and Kamryn, and a son, Kienan.
-The Drapers reside in Bloomfield Hills, MI.
+The Drapers reside in Bloomfield Hills, Michigan.